 Caroline (from over at CCU Shark Research Team) stopped by the Fish Thinkers blog to give us a run down on where her research is headed and a sneak peak into the world of grad student shark research in the United States.

 Hello, Caroline here from the CCU Shark Research Team!
 I am a current graduate student at Coastal Carolina University (CCU) where I study the local coastal shark species.
-Before I get into the shark stuff here is a tiny bit about our location- CCU is located in Conway, South Carolina, which is an hour away ftom Winyah Bay, the second largest estuary on the US East coast.
+Before I get into the shark stuff here is a tiny bit about our location- CCU is located in Conway, South Carolina, which is an hour away ftom Winyah Bay, the 4th largest estuary on the US east coast when classified by discharge rate.
 Winyah Bay is a mixed estuary with river systems feeding into the bay and ocean tides flowing and ebbing into the bay.
 Depending on the tide and location within the bay, the water can range from fresh water to ocean water.

 Ok phew!
 Now what we all want to hear about- sharks!!!